CromulentCode/cjk-blog/src/content/posts/getting-started.md

 image: ../attachments/100.jpg # hero & social image
 date: 2024-02-26T23:30:47+08:00
 lastmod: 2024-02-26T23:30:47+08:00
-hidden: false # set this to true to make this post hidden from posts list.
+hidden: true # set this to true to make this post hidden from posts list.
 But the uri is still accessable.
 tags:
   - demo
   - theme